mtthwgry/breezer/README.md

 # breezer
 This is an application built for [Breeze's engineering challenge](http://www.github.com/joinbreeze/map-challenge).
 It visualizes the dataset through an interactive map-based interface.
 You can filter markers by user and transaction type.
 Clicking on a name will add that user's markers to the map.
 Each user is given a randomly generated color that corresponds to markers on the map.

-I used a combination of mobile and responsive design for this project.
+I used responsive design for this project.
 No HTML/CSS frameworks were used.

 ## Use
 After cloning the repo to your computer, you will need to run the following from the applications root directory: